schul-cloud/load-tests/README.md

 - ChromeDriver (>= 90.0.4430.24, just necessary for BBB-Loadtest)
 - Docker (>= 19.03.5, optional)

-The ChromeDriver needs to be in the same path as the python-File.
+The ChromeDriver.exe needs to be in the same path as the python-File.

 Create a YAML file with user credentials (email, password).
 Filename should be `users_${HOSTNAME}.yaml`.